 1. High quality classroom teaching with appropriate differentiation to meet the needs

-of all learners in the classroom including those with Special Educational Needs.
+of all learners in the classroom including those with Special Educational Needs or Disability.

 This may involve specific one to one or small group interventions.